-Salt Lake City is one of those US cities that I had of course heard of but must confess to knowing little about, so I was a little surprised to see it mentioned on the popular Travelocity website as one of the top 10 places to spend new year's eve.
-The reason for this is the growing popularity of their EVE event, a first night style public party that is actually spread over 3 days and involves venues and people throughout the city.
+Salt Lake City is a very popular new year's eve venue, with a wide range of special events and celebrations to welcome the new year in style.
+One of the main features of the occasion is the growing popularity of their EVE event, a first night style public party that is actually spread over 3 days and involves venues and people throughout the city.

 The fact that Salt Lake City (commonly shortened to SLC - it is a bit of a mouthful otherwise!) has such a dramatic setting, with the Wasatch and Oquirrh mountain ranges dominating the skyline makes for an especially great location to watch the midnight fireworks, and also helps get it a decent spot on our bucket list!